 ‘Philip Oakey & Giorgio Moroder’ was released as V2351

 THE BLUE NILE Hats (1989)

 Whenever THE BLUE NILE are mentioned, it’s their 1983 album ‘A Walk Across The Rooftops’ that is always discussed in breathless awe.
 But actually, the follow-up ‘Hats’ is the trio’s crowning glory.
-Both albums were licensed to Virgin Records through an innovative deal with Linn, the high quality Hi-Fi manufacturer.
+Both albums were licensed to Virgin Records through a deal with Linn, the high quality Hi-Fi manufacturer.
 ‘Hats’ featured more synthesizers and drum machines.
-With hopeless romanticism and rainy cinematic drama, the glorious centrepieces were ‘Headlights On The Parade’ and ‘The Downtown Lights’.
+With hopeless romanticism and rainy drama, the glorious centrepieces were ‘Headlights On The Parade’ and ‘The Downtown Lights’.

 THE FUTURE SOUND OF LONDON Lifeforms (1994)

-Although making their name in the post acid-house revolution with ‘Papua New Guinea’, THE FUTURE SOUND OF LONDON became flag bearers of avant garde electronic music and seen as successors to TANGERINE DREAM and BRIAN ENO.
+THE FUTURE SOUND OF LONDON became flag bearers of avant garde electronic music and seen as successors to TANGERINE DREAM and BRIAN ENO.
 Signing to Virgin in 1992, the duo invested in some Akai S9000 samplers and given free rein to experiment, resulting in the complex sweeps and rhythmical collages of ‘Lifeforms’.
 A double opus of downtempo electronic soundscapes, the influence of the BBC Radiophonic Workshop loomed heavy in the sonic playground.

 MASSIVE ATTACK Mezzanine (1998)